Girls Gone Wild (film): Release

 Directed by Lewis Seiler, the film was released in sound and silent versions.
-The film starred Nick Stuart and Sue Carol, an up-and-coming young film duo being molded by Fox in the Janet Gaynor/Charles Farrell tradition.
-The two would be married later in the year, in November, in a surprise ceremony.
+The film starred Nick Stuart and Sue Carol, an up-and-coming young film duo being molded by Fox in the Janet Gaynor / Charles Farrell tradition.
+The two would be married later in the year, in a November 1929 surprise ceremony.

+Censorship

+Like many American films of the time, Girls Gone Wild was subject to cuts by city and state film censorship boards.
+In Kansas the film, with a violent plot and an adolescent target audience, was banned by the Board of Review.

+Preservation

+With no prints of Girls Gone Wild located in any film archives, it is a lost film.